 About Ragdoll Kittens

 Traditional Ragdolls are born solid white and they all look about the same at birth.
 Mink Ragdolls are born with their color.
 All newborn kittens are fragile and cannot be exposed to viruses.
 I take great care to keep the babies healthy.
-I wait until the three week age to post photos on Facebook.
-Personalities are difficult to predict and continue to change and develop over the lifetime of the cat.
+I normally wait until the kittens are three weeks of age to post photos on Facebook.
+Personalities are difficult to predict and continue to change and develop over the lifetime of the cat... sometimes due to their environment.
 Ragdolls are known for their laid back, human friendly and dog like behaviors but no breeder can really guarantee that your kitten will be a lap kitty or sleep with you every night.
-Therer are far too many variables in a household and the kitten to predict behaviors.
-For more nformation about the breed I encourage to visit the TICA website: TICA.ORG
+There are far too many variables in a household and the kitten to predict behaviors.
+For more information about the breed I encourage you to visit:TICA/BREEDS/RAGDOLL

 How To Purchase A Classy Ragdoll

 NEW CHANGE TO PURCHASING EFFECTIVE 3/1/2019: In the past I operated on a first come / first served basis and I did not keep a list of potential families.
-This became very confusing for some people, so I have changed my policy for 2019.
-If you know for a fact that you would like to purchase a kitten from me, please contact me and let us have a live conversation before you send me money.
-I will send you a copy of the contract before you send me the deposit.
-I will maintain a list in the order that I have received the $300 deposit.
+This became very confusing for some people, so I have changed my policy beginning in 2019.
+If you know for a fact that you would like to purchase a kitten from me, please contact me and let us have a live conversation about what youre looking for before you send me money.
+Do you prefer male?
+Lynx pattern?
+Bicolor?
+I will email you once the kittens are born and I will send you a copy of the contract before you send me the deposit.
+I will maintain a list in the order that I have received the $300 deposit allowing kittens to be chosen in that order.
+We can Facetime, use photographs or talk about the little personalities to help you choose.
+If you live in the Richmond area we can arrange for a visit as well.

 Deposits are non- refundable but can be used on future litters.

 For everyone else...
-I post photographs of available kittens on my FaceBook page: ClassyRagdolls.
+I post photographs and mark the "available kittens" on my FaceBook page: ClassyRagdolls.
 Please "Like" and Check my Facebook page regularly for updates on litters born.
 Once you see a kitten you want, notify me immediately for a copy of the contract and be prepared to place a deposit of $300 via PayPal, Zelle, credit card or personal check.

 Our contract is a legally binding agreement.
 It covers topics such as; price, health guarantee, resale, declawing, and transporting.
 I will be happy to email you a copy of the contract in advance of the purchase.
 Please send your request to: email@example.com.